djordjesavanovic/Enhance-an-existing-project/README.md

 ---

+# Info
+This is a simple task management app.
+It allows you to:

+* enter new tasks
+* edit the current tasks
+* clear the finished tasks
+* filter the tasks by their state

+**How it works?**

+Once you open the main page (`index.html`), you will see an input field with the following placeholder: "What needs to be done?".
+You can use this field to insert a new task and confirm it, by clicking the "Enter" button on your keyboard.

+Now that you've added your first task, you can mark it as "completed" by checking its checkbox on the left-hand side, or you can edit/delete it.

+In case you've added a lot of tasks and you got lost in all of them, there's an option to filter them by their state (All, active, completed).
+Simply click on one of the filters to achieve the desired effect.

+---

 # Downloading
 There are two ways to obtain this piece of software:
 **Cloning it to your local Git VCS, by running the following command:**